1jour1vin

 About the estate:

-Under the Maison M. Chapoutier label, we bring together wines from the trading activities of this two-hundred-year-old institution in Tain-l'Hermitage.
-Michel Chapoutier, now accompanied by his daughter Mathilde, offers a very wide range of Rhône appellations, with a production volume approaching one million bottles.
-But the Chapoutier name is also present in other regions (Champagne, Alsace, Languedoc and even Australia), reflecting the dynamism of this family.
-While some vintages are impressive, others are much more ordinary.
-This inconsistency has led us to withdraw the star from the house this year.
+Under the Maison M. Chapoutier label, we feature wines from the wine merchant division of this two-century-old institution based in Tain-l'Hermitage.
+Michel Chapoutier, now joined by his daughter Mathilde, offers a very wide range of Rhône appellations here, with a production volume approaching one million bottles.
+But the Chapoutier name is also present in other regions (Champagne, Alsace, Languedoc, and even Australia), a testament to this family’s dynamism.
+While some vintages are compelling, others, on the other hand, are far more run-of-the-mill.
+This inconsistency leads us to remove the star from the house this year.

 Jancis Robinson